raspberrypilearning/sense-hat-pong/worksheet.md

 	draw_bat()
 	```

-1. When you hit enter, the LEDs should be illuminated.
+1. When you hit `Enter`, the LEDs should be illuminated.

 ![Three LEDs](images/3-led.png)